Applying for financial support using a video application

 - Use the time limit to your advantage.
 It’s worth noting that some applicants feel they can verbally communicate more about their project in two mins than they can in 500 words of text.
 Don’t sell your project short by submitting a 30-second video with a minimal amount of detail.

 - Focus on the question and don’t digress too much from what’s being asked of you.
-I’m sure you do have your own opinions about that VAR decision at the weekend, but let’s stick to your creative ambitions for now.

 - Before submitting, ensure both the audio/video quality is clear.
 Tech can be your best friend and your worst enemy — make sure whatever video editing software you’re using hasn’t mysteriously scrambled the audio when exporting.